shancs09/bowmen-watsonx/Orchestrate/Readme.md

 You will need to create skills using each of the OpenAPI files listed below.
 If needed, refer to instructions provided in [Building skills by importing OpenAPI files](https://www.ibm.com/docs/en/watsonx/watson-orchestrate/current?topic=flows-building-skills-by-importing-openapi-files)

+- Orchestrate
+  - Skills
+    - Get Vendors
+      - OpenAPI
+        - vendorlist-OpenAPI.json
+    - Get Controls
-- Orchestrate/Skills/Get Vendors/OpenAPI/vendorlist-OpenAPI.json
+      - OpenAPI
-- Orchestrate/Skills/Get Controls/OpenAPI/get-controls-list.json
+        - get-controls-list.json
-- Orchestrate/Skills/wxai integration - async/OpenAPI/async-wx-ai.json
+    - wxai integration - async
+      - OpenAPI
+        - async-wx-ai.json
-- Orchestrate/Skills/wxai to table/OpenAPI/wxai-to-table.json
+    - wxai to table
+      - OpenAPI
+        - wxai-to-table.json
+    - Update OpenPages
+      - OpenAPI
-- Orchestrate/Skills/Update OpenPages/OpenAPI/update-test-results-to-OP.json
+        - update-test-results-to-OP.json

 For each of the skills you need to add connections to the SkillSets `Personal skills` and `Orchestrate Agent skillset` and also to `AI agent configuration` -> `Apps and skills`